GhostsonAcid/AudioClipboard/README.md

 ### Full Track & Regions Duplication

-This script can be used in conjunction with Ardour's built-in track-template-creator to achieve full track and region duplication from one session/snapshot into another.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script can be used in conjunction with Ardour's built-in track-template-creator to achieve full track and region duplication from one session/snapshot into another.
 (Perhaps down the road I will implement this feature directly into AudioClipboard itself.
 But for now, this method will suffice!)

 **1. Right-click on an audio mixer strip's name, then use "Save As Template...".**